4989.82.

 (17) A social work intern.

-(f) (1) “Psychotherapeutic communication” means any verbal, nonverbal, or written interaction conducted in a clinical or professional setting that is intended to diagnose, treat, or address an individual’s mental, emotional, or behavioral health concerns.
+(g) (1) “Psychotherapeutic communication” means any verbal, nonverbal, or written interaction in a clinical or professional setting that is

 conducted for the purpose of diagnosing or treating a mental health or substance use disorder or concern.
 “Psychotherapeutic communication” includes, but is not limited to, any of the following:

-(A) Direct interactions with clients for the purpose of understanding or reflecting their thoughts, emotions, or experiences. patients or clients for the purpose of diagnosing or treating a mental health or substance use disorder or concern.
+(A) Direct interactions with patients or clients for the purpose of diagnosing or treating a mental health or substance use disorder or concern.

 (B) Providing guidance, therapeutic strategies, or interventions designed to achieve mental health outcomes.

-(C) Collaborating with clients to develop or modify therapeutic goals or treatment plans. patients or clients to develop or modify therapeutic goals or treatment plans for a mental health or substance use disorder or concern.
+(C) Collaborating with patients or clients to develop or modify therapeutic goals or treatment plans for a mental health or substance use disorder or concern.

-(2) “Psychotherapeutic communication” does not include the discussion of a patient’s use of artificial intelligence in a clinical setting. general wellness education, instruction, or guidance that is intended to promote overall health and well-being rather than to diagnose or treat a specific mental, emotional, or behavioral health disorder or concern.
+communication” does not include general wellness education, instruction, or guidance that is intended to promote overall health and well-being rather than to diagnose or treat a specific mental, emotional, or behavioral health disorder or concern.

-(g) “Psychotherapy services” means services provided to diagnose, treat, or improve or treat an individual’s mental health or substance use disorder condition.
+(h) “Psychotherapy services” means services provided to diagnose, diagnose or treat an individual’s mental health or substance use disorder.
+“Psychotherapy services”

-(2) Analyzing anonymized data to track patient or client progress or identify trends, subject to review reviewed by a licensed professional.
+(2) Analyzing data to track patient or client progress or identify trends, reviewed by a licensed professional.

 (3) Identifying and organizing external resources or referrals for patient or client use.

-(k) “Use of artificial intelligence” means the use of artificial intelligence tools or systems to assist in providing administrative support or supplementary support in
+(k)“Use of artificial intelligence” means the use of artificial intelligence tools or systems to assist in providing administrative support or supplementary support in psychotherapy services.

 4989.84.

-(a) An individual, corporation, or entity shall not provide, advertise, or otherwise offer psychotherapy services, including through the use of artificial intelligence, to the public in this state unless the psychotherapy services are conducted by an individual who is a licensed professional. advertise or otherwise purport to offer psychotherapy services when the services are provided through the use of companion chatbots.
-This includes by claiming the companion chatbot is a therapist or provides therapy.(b) When providing psychotherapy services or conducting triage or screening, an individual, corporation, or entity may use artificial intelligence only to the extent the use meets the requirements of this chapter and shall not allow artificial intelligence to do any of the following:
+(a) An individual, corporation, or entity shall not advertise or otherwise purport to offer psychotherapy services when the services are provided through the use of companion chatbots.
+This includes by claiming the companion chatbot is a therapist or provides therapy.(b) When providing used in connection with the provision of psychotherapy services or conducting triage or screening, an individual, corporation, or entity may use artificial intelligence only to the extent the use meets the requirements of this chapter and shall not allow artificial intelligence to do any of the following:

 (1) Make independent therapeutic decisions.

-(3) Generate therapeutic recommendations, assessment results, diagnoses, or treatment plans without review and approval by the licensed professional.
+recommendations, assessment results, diagnoses, or treatment plans without review and approval by the licensed professional. plans.

 (4) Detect emotions or mental states.